mkwilbux/face-access-control/README.md

-# IoT Reference Implementation: How-to Build a Face Access Control Solution
+# Reference Implementation: How-to Build a Face Access Control Solution

-## Introduction
+## What it Does

 The Face Access Control application is one of a series of IoT reference implementations aimed at instructing users on how to develop a working solution for a particular problem.
 The solution uses facial recognition as the basis of a control system